 where \(\kappa(W) = \sqrt{\lambda_\mathrm{max}(W W^\intercal) / \lambda_\mathrm{min}(W W^\intercal)}\) is the condition number. \end{theorem}

 The proof appeals to the probabilistic method to find an input with a typical Jacobian norm.
-A key cancellation step uses the fact that because these activations have slopes ranging from -1 to 1; a similar method would not work for ReLU or tanh (0 to 1).
+A key cancellation step uses the fact that the slopes of \(\cos\) and \(\sin\) range symmetrically from \(-1\) to \(1\); a similar method would not work for ReLU or tanh, whose slopes do not have this symmetry.

-In deeper networks, it is harder to get a lower bound on the Jacobian.
-However, we can still use the probabilistic method over an ensemble of random networks to calculate the exact second moment of the Jacobian.
-This is weaker in that it is an average-case bound and only applies to the random initialization (which is quickly departed in training), but it is strong in that it holds with equality, pointwise in \(x\).